jumpingjoy/watchnationpro/index.md

 ![Smartwatch-infographic]({{site.baseurl}}/uploads/smartwatch-infographic.webp)
 Womens watches 2020 had higher sales than womens watches 2019.
 Are you looking for the best smartwatches for women reviews? smartwatch for girls can help you be better at work and family life.

-To better understand the benefits of smartwatches for women and girls, we must know about the various challenges that women and girls face in day-to-day life and learn how smartwatches help resolve these challenges.

-## What are the TOP 5 Problems for Women and girls solved by ladies smart watch?

-### 1. Difficulty with irregular cycles?: Get reminded of menstrual dates with a smartwatch
-{% include image.html img="menstruation.webp" alt="menstruation" caption="Tracking Menstrual Cycle" align="right" %}
-You can be missing your reminder on your menstrual cycle’s dates.
-Stress management is difficult  during the menstrual time, resulting in decreased work productivity during office hours.
-If menstrual hygiene is not properly maintained may lead to medical complications such as uterine fibroids, endometriosis, PMDD, menorrhagia, etc. If a gadget like a girls smartwatch can assist you, you can pre-plan your leaves and rest at home to maintain your hygiene.

-### 2. Miss your health?: Use Smartwatch health Tracking Features
-{% include image.html img="women-missing-exercise.webp" alt="Women-missing-exercise" caption="Missing Exercise?" align="left" %}
-You may not find time to exercise due to household things and caring for family and children which may lead to obesity.
-More than one-third of adults present in the US are obese.
-Obesity is known to have caused more deaths than being underweight.
-You can have smartwatch which can help you get reminded of your exercises and workouts, and the health tracking features of the smartwatch can provide you workouts statistics.

-### 3. Do you travel alone and some strangers stalk you?: Emergency SOS alert your friends/family and police
-{% include image.html img="stranger-danger.webp" alt="Stranger danger" caption="dangers of stranger?" align="right" %}
-You may be stalked by someone when you return from the office or travel alone. __ number of women are reported to stalk daily. — number of women are kidnapped and raped daily world over.
-Safety is the most important concern for women and ensures all precautions are taken care of while traveling.
-GPS tracking and navigation in smartwatch can help you during need.

-### 4. Do you find it difficult to hold a smartphone and multi-task?: Avoid using the phone to the maximum
-{% include image.html img="multitasking-women.webp" alt="multitasking-women" caption="Finding difficult to multitask?" align="left" %}
-Are you a working woman who travels frequently?
-Whenever you are traveling, you might find it difficult to take calls through mobile might be difficult for you.

-You may find it challenging to handle your kid, your bag, and your mobile phone at the same time amid congestion.
-Even if you use your earphone headset, you might find it challenging to handle it.
-While using a headset, you cannot initiate calls through the headset.
-GPS can let your family know where you are.

-## 5. IS your Smartwatch too tight or loose on your wrist, or looks odd with your clothes?
-{% include image.html img="misfit-watch.webp" alt="misfit-watch" caption="Misfit Watch?" align="right" %}

-If you wear your watch too tight, you may have the following problems:

-- Limits your wrist’s ability to move freely.
-- Restrict blood flow in your arms and get marks on your wrists.
-- Wearing a watch tight increases the stress on the bracelet and the risk of breaking is high

-You may go to a party, and feel embarrassed when someone notices your watch look odd to your wrist size or outfits.
-Some do not have the option to change the watch band options or strap according to the outfits.

 > The problems that smartwatches solve are countless!!
 Read on the full guide to know why you need a smartwatch and what is the best for your needs.

-Do you face any other difficulty as a woman that can be solved through a smartwatch?

-More on this later...

 ## What is the Best Smartwatch for Women?